fiveoceans-dev/pokernft/docs/game-states.md

 - At least two active players who can post blinds or are allowed to post all-in blinds.
 - Button assigned to the next active seat from the previous hand; for the first hand, choose a random active seat.
-- The `startHand` helper posts blinds, shuffles a fresh deck and deals two hole cards to each active seat.
+- The `startTableHand` helper posts blinds, shuffles a fresh deck and deals two hole cards to each active seat.
 If blinds cannot be posted the table falls back to **WAITING**.